HussinSaheb/Eng14Final/README.md

 #### Deployment

 To deploy a replica-set, we need to make sure that mongo is installed and mongod service is running.
-So we made a mongo cookbook that would allowed us to create an AMI with packer to make sure that all DB instances have the two requirements to deploy a replica-set.
+So we made a mongo cookbook that would allow us to create an AMI with packer to make sure that all DB instances have the two requirements to deploy a replica-set.

 Here is the link to our mongo cookbook: https://github.com/RCollettSG/ChefMongoCookbook

-When terraform apply is executed successfully, go on AWS, get the public IP address from your App instance and make a request to '/posts'.
+When ```terraform apply``` is executed successfully, go on AWS, get the public IP address from your App instance and make a request to '/posts'.

 You should be able to see the posts page of the web application.

 To check if the replica-set is deployed correctly and is working, go on AWS and terminate the Primary DB instance.
-When reloading the posts page, you should still be able to see all the posts page.
+When reloading the posts page, you should still be able to see all the posts.
+It would mean that a secondary member has become a new primary.

 #### <a name="manual-replica">To deploy the replica-set manually</a>